FlappyPeggy/DMAD/README.md

 the **geometric-specific diversity** measurement may not be positively correlated to anomaly severity.
 Besides, the training of PDM version may be unstable under certain parameters.

-Our solution about **stable diversity-agnostic** modeling approach will be linked to this repo after relevant paper is accepted.
+Our solution about **stable diversity-agnostic** modeling approach will be linked to this repo after relevant paper is accepted. (delayed again QAQ)

 ## Acknowledgments